By Dennis Isong

 For events coverage, breaking news, and advert placement, contact us today on our hotlines: 2348033599492, 2348022717838, 2349154181127.
 You can also email us on email@example.com or firstname.lastname@example.org

 Copyright THE NEWS ACCELERATOR NETWORK.

 All rights reserved.
-This material and other digital content on this website, may not be reproduced, published, broadcast, rewritten or redistributed in whole or in part without prior express written permission from THE NEWS ACCELERATOR NETWORK.
+This material and any other material on THE NEWS ACCELERATOR NETWORK should not be reproduced, published, broadcast, written, or distributed in full or in part, without written permission from the Editor-in-chief.